 - A. All walking sticks are for walking and to be used as tools where they will be needed.
 They may be stored on the sledges until they are needed or a scout may use them to assist in walking the course throughout the day.
 Patrols or scouts caught swinging sticks, WILL lose 25 points and a warning will be issued.
-In the event a second warning is issued the patrol will be dismissed from the event. - B. Each troop is required to either host a town or have at least two adults serve on the Klondike staff in some capacity. - C. Each patrol must have between four and eight members to compete. - D. Each scout must be dressed appropriately for the days' weather conditions. - E. Each unit must submit a roster for each team signed in by the patrol leader at the time of check-in. - F. No team will be allowed to begin before 9:30AM or after 12:45 PM. - G. Adults will not be allowed to physically help, aid verbally, or assist in anyway, with any team during the days' events.
+In the event a second warning is issued the patrol will be dismissed from the event. - B. Each troop is required to either host a town or have at least two adults serve on the Klondike staff in some capacity. - C. Each scout must be dressed appropriately for the days' weather conditions. - D. Each unit must submit a roster for each team signed in by the patrol leader at the time of check-in. - E. No teams are required to begin at 9:30 AM, no towns are to be visited during the lunch break. - F. Adults will not be allowed to physically help, aid verbally, or assist in anyway, with any team during the days' events.